-Welcome to Calhoun, and if there is anything that I can do to help make your stay better, please don't hesitate to contact me at klc@calhoun.edu, or just stop by my office in room 205 Chasteen Student Center.
+Welcome to Calhoun.
+If there is anything that I can do to assist you, please don't hesitate to contact me at klc@calhoun.edu, or just stop by my office in room 205 of the Chasteen Student Center on the Decatur campus.
 Best wishes for a very successful school year!